SuryanshSingh1551/IBM-Applied-Data-Science-Capstone/README.md

 - The number and occurrence of each mission outcome

 ## EDA with SQL
-<a href="https://github.com/1AyaNabil1/IBM-Applied-Data-Science-Capstone-Project/blob/main/%5B4%5D%20EDA%20with%20SQL.ipynb" target="_blank">4_EDA with SQL.ipynb</a>
+<a href="https://github.com/SuryanshSingh1551/IBM-Applied-Data-Science-Capstone/blob/main/%5BModule%202%5D%20EDA%20with%20SQL.ipynb" target="_blank">[Module 2] EDA with SQL.ipynb</a>

 Framework used: IBM DB2